 Student Loan Debt

 How Much Money Do CUA Graduates Make?bachelor's degree recipients from CUA make around $56,800 per year during the early years of their employment.
-That's great news for CUA students since it is 39% more than the average college graduate's salary of $40,800 per year.
+This is good news for future CUA graduates since it is 43% more than the average college graduate's salary of $39,802 per year.

 Location of Catholic University of America

 |Address:||620 Michigan Avenue, Ne, Washington, DC 20064|